Rex Ogle: Awards and honors

+Ogle received a Michael L. Printz Award Honor and a Stonewall Book Award Honor for his third memoir, Road Home (2024).
+His debut memoir, Free Lunch (2019), was the winner of the YALSA Award for Excellence in Nonfiction for Young Adults.

-Ogle is a New York Times bestselling author.
-Two of his books are Junior Library Guild selections: Free Lunch (2019) and Punching Bag (2022).
+Six of Ogle's books are Junior Library Guild selections: Free Lunch, Punching Bag (2021), Abuela, Don't Forget Me (2022), Road Home, Cara de Pizza (Pizza Face) (2025), and Fruitcake (2026).

-Ogle's books have regularly landed on year-end booklists.
+Ogle's books have regularly landed on Best of Year lists.
+Road Home was named to best book lists by Amazon, Chicago Public Library, Kirkus Reviews, The Horn Book Magazine, and School Library Journal.
 In 2019, the Chicago Public Library and Kirkus Reviews named Free Lunch one of the best middle grade children's books of 2019.
 In 2021, the New York Public Library named Punching Bag one of the year's "Top 10 Books for Teens".
 In 2022, School Library Journal included Abuela, Don't Forget Me on their list of the year's best poetry books.